-On the Greener Living Blog, we talk a lot about bamboo floors and we’ve dedicated dozens of blogs to the subject.
-Now, while our readers love to be informed about the various bamboo topics, some of you have raised the topic of eucalyptus floors.
+On the Greener Living Blog, we talk a lot about bamboo floors, and we’ve dedicated dozens of blogs to the subject.
+Our readers love to be informed about the various bamboo topics.
+However, some of you have raised the topic of eucalyptus floors.

-So we’re dedicating this blog to the pros and cons of eucalyptus flooring, including its environmental impacts, its cost, and its look.
+So we’re dedicating this blog to the pros and cons of Eucalyptus flooring.
+We’ll talk about it all, including eucalyptus’ environmental impacts, cost, and uniqueness.
 Read on to find out all you’ll ever need to know about eucalyptus flooring and if it’s right for your house.

 Eucalyptus flooring pros and cons